shazif2004/Phishing-Email-Detector/README.md

 - Which suspicious features it found
 - Scores from both models for comparison

-## Why This Project

-This shows how simple probability can solve real problems.
-Phishing costs billions annually and this demonstrates a practical ML solution using only basic statistics.
-No complex libraries or neural networks needed.

-The code is clean, well-documented, and easy to understand.
-Good for learning how text classification works or as a portfolio piece.

 ## Limitations

 Needs training data to work.
 Cannot detect completely new phishing tactics.
 Does not check email headers or sender reputation.
 Works best with 100+ examples of each type.

-## Requirements

-Python 3.6+ only.
-No external dependencies.